Beijzum/InfoLot/README.md

     /WaterfrontLot1292.jpg         # Parking lot image

 ├── styles                         # Folder for styles
-    /how_it_works.css              # Stylesheet for how it works and contact us page /reserve_nice_parking_lot.css  # Stylesheet for parking lot selection page /reserve.css                   # Stylesheet for reserve page
+    /how_it_works.css              # Stylesheet for how it works page /reserve_nice_parking_lot.css  # Stylesheet for parking lot selection page /reserve.css                   # Stylesheet for reserve page
     /style.css                     # Stylesheet for all other pages